 - Photos not backed up to iCloud Photo Library or My Photo Stream

-- Apps and any app data not stored in iCloud
+- Any app data not stored in iCloud

 - Music synced from your Music library (not purchased music)

 - On iOS 10 or earlier, all Health data (only Stored in iCloud backups and encrypted iTunes backups, and you can't restore selectively)

 - Home screen layouts (iOS 14 and newer)